-c.
-Construction of accelerator complexes for condensed matter physics and nuclear medicine studies nuclear medicine studies will continue.
-As regards condensed matter physics, emphasis will be placed on the development of compact, low-power-consumption heavy-ion accelerators for an energy of 1-3 MeV/nucleon.
-The cyclotrons DC-60 (Astana, Kazakhstan) and IC-100 (JINR) were constructed and commissioned in 2006.
+The work on development of dedicated accelerator complexes for condensed matter physics and nuclear medicine studies will continue.
+As regards condensed matter physics, emphasis will be placed on development of compact, low-power-consumption heavy-ion accelerators of energy 1-3 MeV/nucleon.
+The cyclotrons DC-60 (Astana, Kazakhstan) and ITs-100 (JINR) were constructed and commissioned in 2006.
 Development of nuclear medicine studies requires construction of multipurpose accelerators with proton and heavy ion beam parameters allowing both production of isotopes for diagnostics and treatment and radiotherapy (proton therapy, boron-neutron-capture therapy).
-The first of these accelerators, DC-72, has been constructed for the Cyclotron Centre of the Slovak Republic.
+The first of these accelerators DC-72 will be constructed at the Cyclotron Centre of the Republic of Slovakia in 2007.